paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 2022—Subsec. (c)(4).
 Pub.
 L. 117–103 added par.
 (4).

 #### Definitions
-For definitions of “congressional intelligence committees” and “intelligence community”, referred to in text, see section 5003 of div.
+For definitions of “congressional intelligence committees” and “intelligence community” as used in this section, see section 5003 of div.
 E of Pub.
 L. 116–92, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3316b"></a>